Amazon RDS Blue/Green Deployments

 • Tables do not have a fixed schema, so each data item can have a different number of attributes.

-• Primary key can either be a single-attribute hash key or a composite hash-range key.
+• Primary key can either be a single-attribute partition key (hash key) or a composite partition key + sort key (hash-range key).

 Ideal Usage Patterns

-• DynamoDB is ideal for existing or new applications that need a flexible NoSQL database with low read and write latencies, and the ability to scale storage and throughput up or down as needed without code changes or downtime.
+• DynamoDB is ideal for applications that need a flexible NoSQL database with low read and write latencies, and the ability to scale storage and throughput up or down as needed without code changes or downtime.

-• Use cases require a highly available and scalable database because downtime or performance degradation has an immediate negative impact on an organization’s business. for e.g. mobile apps, gaming, digital ad serving, live voting and audience interaction for live events, sensor networks, log ingestion, access control for web-based content, metadata storage for S3 objects, e-commerce shopping carts, and web session management
+• Use cases requiring a highly available and scalable database e.g., mobile apps, gaming, digital ad serving, live voting, sensor networks, log ingestion, access control, metadata storage for S3 objects, e-commerce shopping carts, web session management, and serverless applications

 Anti-Patterns